History of the Jews in Ancona: First settlement of Jews

 One famous Jewish resident of Ancona was Jacob of Ancona, a traveler who got to China in 1270, four years before Marco Polo, and reported about it in a book he supposedly wrote, called the city of lights.

 By 1300, an organized Jewish community apparently existed in Ancona.
 In 1300, Jewish poet Immanuel the Roman sent a letter to Rome on behalf of the Jewish community in Ancona, asking authorities to lighten taxation due to financial hardships and persecutions of the Jewish community.
 It seems that Jews mainly worked in money lending.

 While the majority of Ancona Jews came from the Muslim east, later they were joined by some German Jews in 1348.

-In 1427, a religious cleric named James of the marcher unsuccessfully tried to force town Jews to wear a Jewish badge and restrict them into one street, though opinions are not unanimous regarding this unsuccessful attempt, claiming Jews were forced to carry a Jewish badge and live in restricted areas.
+In 1427 Saint James of the Marches unsuccessfully tried to force town Jews to wear a Jewish badge and restrict them into one street, though opinions are not unanimous regarding this unsuccessful attempt, claiming Jews were forced to carry a Jewish badge and live in restricted areas.
 In 1520, the Jews of Ancona were forced once again to wear the Jewish badge, though this rule had been cancelled four years later.
 In around 1450, the Jewish population of Ancona numbered an estimated 500 persons, consisting of 5% of the town's total population.

-After the city had fallen into the Papal state in 1429, pope Martin V tried to develop Ancona as an Italian center of commerce.
+After the city had fallen into the Papal state in 1429, Pope Martin V tried to develop Ancona as an Italian center of commerce.
 In order to achieve that goal, the town Jews got permission to open banks and loan money by interest.